How TikTok Is Changing the Matcha Scene

 - Matcha + tahini (nutty richness)

-Cafes watch TikTok to spot emerging flavor trends before they peak.
+Smart cafes watch TikTok to spot emerging flavor trends before they peak—and we recommend you do too.

 How TikTok Influences Cafe Menus